replit/blog/posts/reasons-not-to-join-replit.md

 - Do you go looking for tough feedback?
 - Do you take “no” personally?
 - If a disgruntled user asked if we could get on the phone, would I rather someone else take the call?

+Have you read to this point and can't find a reason to not work with our team?
+Excellent!
+[Apply today](https://replit.com/site/careers)!